Skip to content

 4. Next, ask yourself questions about the article you’ve read: Who was it about?
 What did they do?
 When did they do this?
 Why did they do this?
 Where was this happening?
 How did they accomplish what they did?
 This will help you practice for the reading placement test.

-5. Next, ask the What if question: What if they hadn’t done this way?
+5. Next, ask the What if question: What if they hadn’t done it this way?
 Or, what if I tried to do this?
 Or another version of a What-if question.
 These questions won’t have an answer in the article, but they move your thought process from the written information to the next level of understanding, which will also be expected on the reading placement test.

 Workforce Development